 Mr. Pipoly's employment agreement provides that his annual bonus will be equal to an amount comparable to our other senior executives, subject to a cap of three times his annual salary.
-In addition to the annual profit bonus, under the terms of his employment agreement, Mr. Pipoly is also eligible for a discretionary bonus, as determined each fiscal year by the Board of Directors.
-For fiscal year 2010, Mr. Pipoly's bonus was \$1,100,000, which was comparable to the bonuses we paid to our other named executive officers and reflects our growth, both organically and through acquisitions, and Mr. Pipoly's contribution to that growth, as well as the resulting increase in the scope of his responsibilities.
+In addition to the annual incentive bonus, under the terms of his employment agreement, Mr. Pipoly is also eligible for a discretionary bonus, as determined each fiscal year by the Compensation Committee.
+For fiscal year 2012, Mr. Pipoly's bonus was \$1,700,000, reflecting an annual bonus capped at three times his annual salary (\$1,500,000) and a discretionary bonus of \$200,000.
+This bonus was comparable to the bonuses we paid to our other named executive officers and reflects our growth, both organically and through acquisitions, and Mr. Pipoly's contribution to that growth and the company's superior performance, as well as the resulting increase in the scope of his responsibilities and his contribution to our investor relations responsibilities.
+Pursuant to the terms of his employment agreement, Mr. Pipoly received two-thirds of his annual incentive and discretionary bonuses in cash and one-third in restricted stock units.

-As described above, each of Messrs.
-Saxon, Longo, Caviet and Pipoly received two-thirds of their annual bonus in cash and one-third in restricted stock units.
-The bonuses awarded to each named executive officer for 2010 are shown below in the "Summary Compensation Table for Fiscal Year 2010" in the "Non-Equity Incentive Plan Compensation" and "Stock Awards" columns and in the "Grants of Plan-Based Awards for Fiscal Year 2010" table.
+The bonuses awarded to each named executive officer for 2012 are shown below in the "Summary Compensation Table for Fiscal Year 2012" in the "Bonus," "Non-Equity Incentive Plan Compensation" and "Stock Awards" columns and in the "Grants of Plan-Based Awards for Fiscal Year 2012" table.